mjohnsonatx/Hospital_Sim_New/README.md

 # Hospital_Sim_New

+**I'm currently on hold with this project and studying design principles and patterns.
+I need to have a better understanding of the intention and design of this application before I can go further.** If you have a critique or comment about the design of this app or the code in genenral please let me know.**

 Hello, welcome, thanks for stopping by.

 This repo is intended to simulate a rudimentary hospital database that stores a collection of patient objects.
 Each patient object has the attributes name, age, weight, date of birth, home meds, allergies, and their respective setters and getters.